Bambu-Research-Group/RFID-Tag-Guide/README.md

 ### Sniffing the data

+To start the sniffing connect your rfid reader and open your proxmark3.
+Start sniffing with:

-hf 14a sniff -c -r
+`hf 14a sniff -c -r`

+Hold no the proxmark3 reader next to the AMS reader and load the filament or if already loaded the update icon on the screen.

+When you are done you can press the button on the rfid-reader to stop the trace.
+To visualize the trace you just enter:

-trace list -t mf
+`trace list -t mf`

 You should be able to see already first keys.
 Until you see a message :
-"Nested authentication detected." with some bruteforce command: tools/mf_nonce_brute/mf_nonce_brute ...
+"Nested authentication detected." with some bruteforce command: `tools/mf_nonce_brute/mf_nonce_brute <parameters>`

-Execute this command in the proxmark3 directory in an other terminal and write down the found key.
+Execute this command in the proxmark3 directory in an other terminal and write down or save the found key.

-Check the date for crc errors and if they are fine save the trace with the following command if we need it later.
+Check the date for crc errors and if it's fine save the trace with the following command.

-trace save -f <trace-name>
+`trace save -f <trace-name>`

+You can record now all your tags.
+If you want to load the traces later

+`trace load -f <trace-name>`

+To view the loaded trace just enter the following command.

+`trace list -1 -t <trace-name>`

+If you are using traces in the next steps you need to add the `-1` option when you analyze the traces.

 ### Getting the other keys by analyzing the log file